yinxiangshi/SMAPI/docs/technical/smapi.md

 ### Debugging a local build
 Rebuilding the solution in debug mode will copy the SMAPI files into your game folder.
-Starting the `SMAPI` project with debugging from Visual Studio (on Mac or Windows) will launch SMAPI with the debugger attached, so you can intercept errors and step through the code being executed.
+Starting the `SMAPI` project with debugging from Visual Studio (on macOS or Windows) will launch SMAPI with the debugger attached, so you can intercept errors and step through the code being executed.
 That doesn't work in MonoDevelop on Linux, unfortunately.